-A temporary electric boiler is the best solution for screed drying for underfloor heating.
-Modified boilers are especially useful as they are trolley mounted and can be easily moved around the site and connected directly into the buildings manifold.
+A mobile electric boiler is the best solution for screed drying via underfloor heating.
+Rapid Energy’s electric boilers are especially useful as they are trolley mounted and can be easily moved around the site and connected directly into the buildings manifold.
 The temperature of the boiler can easily be adjusted to accommodate the climate of the building, square meterage and the type of screed being used.
 These boilers have the power and control needed to aid screed drying during construction as well as heating when construction is complete.

 Which capacity and connection type is right for you?

 If you have underfloor heating installed but no boiler in place, you will need to identify the correct connection type and capacity which is required.
 An efficient, reliable electric boiler is recommended.
 It would also need to be trolley mounted, making it easy to manoeuvre into position.